 - If you plan to keep the hearts up for a longer period of time, consider using card stock instead of a thinner copy paper that may bend and fold over time.

-- I have found that using scotch tape and making an inside out loop of tape is sufficient to hold the hearts to the walls without doing any damage to paint or wall surface.
+- I have found that using scotch tape and making an inside-out loop of tape is sufficient to hold the hearts to the walls without doing any damage to the paint or wall surface.